SerhanMiah/VideoGameOnlineShop/README.md

 ## GameDbContext
 - **DBContext**: This serves as the liaison between our app and the database, ensuring smooth data operations.
+The heart of our backend, GameDbContext, was then defined.
+Acting as the intermediary between our application and the database, this context was essential for smooth data operations.

 The `GameDbContext` class extends `IdentityDbContext<ApplicationUser>` and is responsible for initializing and managing the database context for our game application.